evaera/roblox-lua-promise/lib/Usage.md

 You must observe the result of a Promise, either with `catch` or `finally`, otherwise an unhandled Promise rejection warning will be printed to the console.

-If an error occurs while executing the Promise body, the Promise will be rejected automatically with the error text.
+If an error occurs while executing the Promise body, the Promise will be rejected automatically with the error text if it's in a synchronous Promise.
+Otherwise, the error won't be caught.

 ## Chaining